My favourite animal is the elephant. Always been. It’s just that it’s impractical to have one as a pet, so I took a cat.

-But then last February a combination of different factors led me to have 2 weeks free, in mid april.
+But then in February 2015 a combination of different factors led me to have 2 weeks free, in mid april.
 Where to go?
 Not to ski, too late in the season.
 Not to the sea: in the Mediterranean Sea, it’s still cold and even in the Caribbean daylight time is still very short.
 Not to the Northern emisphere in general, as april is cold and rainy nearly everywhere.
 To the southern emisphere, but not to Australia or South America, ‘cause 2 weeks are too few to absorb the travel time plus the jet lag… so not much was left, and my husband immediately seized the opportunity.
 In no time he had organized a mini-tour of South Africa, bought plane tickets, booked accommodations… even rented the car!
 I suspect that he would also be ready to pack my suitcase, if I didn’t get a move on!

 So we went, and it has been every bit as exciting as I expected it.

 We visited only two areas: first the Mpumalanga region in the north-east (where the Kruger Park is) and then Cape Town area; our itinerary, as always, was decided in order to minimize the cost of plane tickets.